darwinia-network/crab-docs/docs/builders/interact/remix.md

 You will see Remix download all of the Open Zeppelin dependencies and compile the contract.

-## Deploying a Contract to Crab Using Remix
+## Deploying a Contract to Pangolin Using Remix

 Now we can deploy the contract by navigating to the Deployment sidebar option.
 You need to change the topmost “Environment” dropdown from “JavaScript VM” to “Injected Web3.”
-This tells Remix to use the MetaMask injected provider, which will point it to your Crab development node.
-If you wanted to try this using the Crab Network, you would have to connect MetaMask to the Crab Network instead of your local development node.
+This tells Remix to use the MetaMask injected provider, which will point it to your Pangolin development node.
+If you wanted to try this using the Pangolin Network, you would have to connect MetaMask to the Pangolin Network instead of your local development node.

 As soon as you select "Injected Web3", you will be prompted to allow Remix to connect to your MetaMask account.